 What’s your story?
-What do you mean to say?
+Do you have something that you’ve been meaning to say?
 What thoughts and emotions and ideas and questions flutter or buck within you, ready to come out into this world as spoken or written words?
 Let’s find out.
 It’s time for you to write your heart out.

 Flow Writing is the opportunity to join with a few kind others in a safe, non-judgmental environment to put your thoughts into written word.
-It is a practice of using your voice, even if you’re not quite sure you’ve found it (or all of it) yet.
+These therapeutic writing workshops empower you to use your voice, even if you’re not quite sure you’ve found it (or all of it) yet.
 Our shared table, whether virtual or oaken, is a place for you to connect with your own heart and soul and to turn that connection into expression.
 In the process, you will also connect with others.
 Your story matters.
 Sharing it may just free you and someone else into love.

-When we Flow Write together, we write by hand with our good pen on our clean paper, allowing our words to flow onto the page without check or balance.
+When we Flow Write together, we write by hand with our favorite pen on clean paper.
 We express openly and courageously.
-We use our own words in our own way, bursting right through the possible beaver dams of conditioning that may have clogged our free and natural stream.
-We power ourselves past the sodden logjams of “I’m not good enough,” or “I’m not worthy,” or “I’m afraid,” and we let our words flow.
+With our voices on high, we use our own words in our own way, bursting right through the possible beaver dams of conditioning that may have clogged our free and natural stream.
+In growing confidence, we power ourselves past the sodden logjams of “I’m not good enough,” or “I’m not worthy,” or “I’m afraid,” and we let our words flow.

-Everyone who joins us in Flow Writing must consent to honor our safe space of expression outlined in the Seven Agreements.
+Yes.
+Everyone who joins us in Flow Writing consents to honor our safe space of expression outlined in the Seven Agreements.
+We hold to these standards for ourselves and each other.
+If we make mistakes, it’s ok.
+We acknowledge our slips, apologize quickly and come closer together in the process.

 Each 4-week series, new each month, focuses on a different theme.
 You will meet with your group to find and use your words once a week for four weeks.
 Choose the theme and timing that feels right for you.